WebAssembly/binaryen/README.md

      output has the right type in the wasm spec.
 That may cause a few bytes of extra size in rare cases (we avoid this overhead in the common case where the `br_if` value is unused).
- * Strings: Binaryen has support for something close the stringref proposal, mainly for internal optimization purposes.
+ * Strings: Binaryen has support for something close to the stringref proposal, mainly for internal optimization purposes.
 When the strings feature is enabled, we "lift" JS string imports into string instructions, which are then optimized, and after optimizations we lower back into JS string imports.
-(If you do not want the lowering, use `--skip-pass=string-loewring XXXXXXXXXXXXXXXXXXXXXXXXXXXXx`
+(If you do not want the lowering, use `--skip-pass=string-lowering-paired`.)
    * Binaryen allows string views (`stringview_wtf16` etc.) to be cast using `ref.cast`.
 This simplifies the IR, as it allows `ref.cast` to always be used in all places (and it is lowered to `ref.as_non_null` where possible